sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/08_Flight_Photogrammetry.md

 <img align="center" src="../images/drone/RC_Screenshots/02_DJIPilotHomeScreen.jpg" hspace="15" vspace="10" width="1000">

-## 3. Create a Route by selecting the plus icon in the top left of the screen or if no other routes have been flown select the "Create Route" icon in the center of the screen
+## 3. Create a Route by selecting the plus icon in the top left of the screen or if no other routes have been flown, select the "Create Route" icon in the center of the screen

 <img align="center" src="../images/drone/RC_Screenshots/03_CreateRoute.jpg" hspace="15" vspace="10" width="1000">